Kaileshwaran13/consoleBasedApplication_Student/README.md

 - **Delete:** Remove student records from the database.

 ## Database Schema
-The SDMS contains the following attributes for each student:
+The Student Database Management System contains the following attributes for each student:

 - **Student Name:** Full name of the student.
 - **Student ID:** Unique identification number assigned to each student.